joefiorini/userobsessed/_posts/2011-05-10-copy-and-paste-in-vim.markdown

 tweet: Make pasting text in command line Vim suck less.
 ---

+<ins datetime="2011-05-10T04:59+0000">UPDATE: There is great discussion going on about pasting in Vim on Hacker News.
+[Join the conversation][hn] if you have questions or thoughts.</ins>

 I like using Vim <del datetime="2011-05-10T02:32+0000">on the command line</del> <ins datetime="2011-05-10T02:32+0000">in a terminal emulator</ins>[^1] rather than through a GUI.
 I'm a fairly distracted person, and I've found that a strong single-tasking workflow helps me stay focused.
 Most of my day is spent in one terminal window with one browser window open.

 ### The problem